Duke-GCB/DukeDSClient/ProvenanceNotes.md

 ```
 activities:
   - name: dna_sequenced
-    description: DNA sequenced on Minion...
+    description: DNA sequenced on MinION...
     started_on: 2016-08-17 12:20
     ended_on: 2016-08-17 14:47